mstram/PICMINE/README.md

  * Add interrupts
  * Add a Watchdog Timer
  * Re-do part of the code so the processor does not loses its status (PC, files, RAM...) at server reset/shutdown
- * Check if it feasible to add an internal clock so it is not limited to RedstoneChips "`clock`" chip 10hz limit.
+ * Check if it feasible to add an internal clock so it is not limited to RedstoneChips `clock` chip 10hz limit.
  * Re-do part of the code to allow usage of internal

 License